 The 45,000 square foot green roof at Randall’s Island is the only known green roof in the country to feature dozens of unique green roof systems side-by-side.
 These systems vary by type of growing medium, depth of growing medium, and plant selection.
 Since 2007, the roof has served as an experimental station for green roof design and construction, monitoring and comparing the performance of many different systems.

-Learn more about NYC Parks' Five Borough Green Roof
+Learn more about NYC Parks' Citywide Services Complex Green Roof

 Schedule a Tour